-Grilled Halibut and Tomatoes with Pesto Orzo
+Grilled Halibut with Pesto and Tomatoes

 I topped the grilled halibut with the tomatoes because they just looked so pretty.
-For the kids I cut up the fish and tossed it with the orzo, tomatoes, pesto, and a few fresh basil leaves.
+For the kids, I cut up the fish and tossed it with the orzo, tomatoes, pesto, and a few fresh basil leaves.
 Either way, it was YUMMY.
 Bookmark this recipe for the next summery day.

 Gluten-free friends: Try this recipe over quinoa, brown rice, or small gluten-free pasta.

-Grilled Halibut and Tomatoes with Pesto Orzo
+Grilled Halibut and Tomatoes with Pesto

-2 tablespoons extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

-3/4 pound halibut
+- 1 pound halibut

-1/2 pound orzo pasta, cooked according to package instructions
+- 1/2 pound orzo pasta, cooked according to package instructions

-1/4 cup fresh pesto
+- 1/2 cup fresh pesto

-Fresh basil, for garnish (optional)
+- Fresh basil, for garnish (optional)

-Oil the grates of a grill and heat to medium high.
+- Oil the grates of a grill and heat to medium-high.

 Beautiful….like tomatoes on a vine!!!
 I adore halibut.